 History

-The church often was destroyed during the wars: at the beginning of the Livonian War in 1558 and during the Great Northern War in 1703.
-According to tradition, at the hands of soldiers of Tsar Ivan the Terrible, over a hundred peasants were to be killed in the church.
-In 1728 it was rebuilt, and in 1748 it received the baroque crowning of the tower, replaced in 1875 by the present, neo-Gothic one.
-The last war damages affected the building in 1941.
-Later it remained in ruins for quite a long time, as it was not rebuilt until 1984.
+In the early modern period, the church was destroyed during the Swedish-Russian War in 1657 and during the Great Northern War in 1703.
+In 1728 it was rebuilt, and in 1748 it received a Baroque finial of the tower, replaced in 1875 with a neo-Gothic one.
+The last war damage affected the historic building in 1941.
+The church remained in ruin for quite a long time, as it was rebuilt only in 1984.

 Architecture

-Inside the church, under the altar, there were two basement rooms with the function of a crypt and a chapel, originally covered with a ceiling, then vaulted.
-Two passages from the presbytery led to them.
-This solution, still derived from the Romanesque tradition, was quite unusual and rare in Estonia.
+Inside the church, under the altar, there were two basement rooms serving as a crypt and a chapel, originally covered with a ceiling, then vaulted.
+Two passages led to them from the presbytery part of the church.
+This solution, derived from the Romanesque tradition, was quite unusual and rare in Estonia.
+Thanks to the crypt, the floor of the church’s presbytery was raised by about 1 meter in relation to the nave.
+In its south-eastern part, within the thickness of the wall, there were stairs leading to the attic.
+The second staircase was hidden in the wall in the southwestern part of the nave.

 Current state

-Today, the church is one of the largest survived Gothic, aisleless churches in Estonia.
-Currently it is adapted to visits, there is a museum in it, placed in two underground rooms, presenting archaeological finds, among others the oldest metal elements from Estonia from the tombs in Jäbara.
+Today, the church is one of the largest survived Gothic, aisleless churches in Estonia and what’s more, it is the only one in which the functioning of a medieval hoarding has been confirmed, along with a unique system of a recessed gable creating space for a breastwork and two small rooms.
+Currently church is adapted to visits, there is a museum in it, placed in two underground rooms, presenting archaeological finds, among others the oldest metal elements from Estonia from the tombs in Jäbara.
 The church also hosts concerts due to its excellent acoustics.

 bibliography: